Ten civilians killed as Yemeni Houthis advance into Qaeda stronghold

 The Houthis began advancing into central and western Yemen this month after an al Qaeda suicide bomber killed at least 47 people, mostly members of the group, as they prepared to stage a rally in Sanaa earlier this month.

-Fighting has flared in several provinces, alarming neighbour Saudi Arabia, the world's biggest oil exporter.
+Fighting has flared up in several provinces, alarming neighbour Saudi Arabia, the world's biggest oil exporter.

 Until now the Yemeni army had avoided supporting the Houthis in their advance on al Qaeda.
 But Hadi considers Al Qaeda in the Arabian Peninsula (AQAP) as the main threat facing the country.

-One tribal leader said the Houthis exploited old rivalries between two wings of one of the main tribes in the area, the al-Dahab tribe, and managed to enter the area.
+One tribal leader said the Houthis exploited old rivalries between two wings of one of the main tribes in the area, the al-Dahab tribe, and managed to enter the area, which had long been the main stronghold of Ansar al-Sharia.

 A U.S. drone struck al Qaeda targets in al-Manasseh on Friday, killing at least three people, tribal sources said.